canax/database-query-builder/REVISION.md

 v1.0.8 (2017-05-31)
 ---------------------------------

-* Bug: when throwing statement exception on pdd failure.
+* Bug: when throwing statement exception on pdo failure.

 v1.0.7 (2017-05-31)